The vote took all the air out of the room and most of the people in attendance at Thursday night's meeting of the Transportation Authority of Marin.

-The initial June 23 vote of the TAM board ended in a 7-7 tie, but after some reconsideration by board members, a second vote that same day ended 8-6 in favor of the grant.
+The of the TAM board ended in a 7-7 tie, but after some reconsideration by board members, a second vote that same day ended 8-6 in favor of the grant.
 Larkspur's Joan Lundstrum changed her vote in favor of the bailout.

-Members of the public Thursday expressed some concern and bewilderment over the change, even suggesting that sone board members were coerced into changing their votes.
+Members of the public Thursday expressed some concern and bewilderment over the change, even suggesting that some board members were coerced into changing their votes.

-RepealSmart, led by Novato resident John Parnell, filed a lawsuit against TAM on Wednesday, accusing the board of violating the open-meeting laws at the June 23 meeting.
+RepealSMART, led by Novato resident John Parnell, , accusing the board of violating the Brown Act at the June 23 meeting.